 If you would like to explore the difference that anti-wrinkle injections could make to your face, please book to meet us an initial consultation.

 This is an opportunity for us to assess the skin on your face and the area or areas you wish to be treated.
 It’s important that we understand at the very outset what you want to achieve so that we can give you a clear assessment about whether your expectations can be met.

 Also, the initial assessment enables us to talk you through what’s involved in administering the injections to give you an improved but still natural look, and it gives you the chance to ask questions about any aspect of treatment.

 Your initial consultation is free of charge.
 It is difficult to give a wholly accurate idea of the cost of your surgery until we have met and fully assessed your needs and goals.
 At the end you will be given an exact quote which will cover all treatment, appointments and re-admissions or revisions, should that be necessary.
 The price guide below should give a reasonable idea of the range of prices for your chosen treatment.

 Your second consultation is more in-depth, often including a 3D imaging assessment and simulation of outcome, as well as preparation for the day itself.
 This costs £150 and is included in the cost of your treatment.

-Yes, Botox has been used for medical purposes for around four decades.
+Yes, the treatment has been used for medical purposes for around four decades.

-While Botox is a relatively straightforward procedure, there are things that could go wrong.
-For example, too much Botox can leave you with that ‘Frozen’ look.
-Or if the Botox is injected into the wrong areas, your face can look ‘unbalanced’.
-To minimise these risks it’s important to work with a qualified and experienced Botox specialist.
+While anti-wrinkle injections are a relatively straightforward procedure, there are things that could go wrong.
+For example, too much can leave you with that ‘Frozen’ look.
+Or if it is injected into the wrong areas, your face can look ‘unbalanced’.
+To minimise these risks it’s important to work with a qualified and experienced anti-wrinkle specialist.

-We will give you advice and guidance on caring for your skin after Botox treatment.
+We will give you advice and guidance on caring for your skin after your treatment.

 *Disclaimer: Results may vary from person to person